Barath0n/Pokemon-Hack-Launcher/README.md

 4. Select the game `.exe`
 5. Save

-The launcher will automatically store the entry in `games.json`.
+The launcher automatically stores the entry in `games.json`.

 No manual editing of configuration files is required.